fischersean/fischersean/README.md

 ### Hi there 👋

+I'm and engineer with quite a bit of free time on my hands (thanks COVID-19?).

+🌱 I’m currently learning Go and AWS Fargate

 <!--
 **fischersean/fischersean** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.